emberjs/rfcs/text/0000-record-data.md

 I believe that this approach is valid as an internal architecture, so would like to do it even if we did not expose any of it to addons/apps.

-#### Make ModelData's looked up from the resolver
+#### Make RecordData's looked up from the resolver

-Currently ModelData is a dumb ES6 class and does not live in the Ember resolver system, for performance and simplicity reasons.
+Currently RecordData is a dumb ES6 class and does not live in the Ember resolver system, for performance and simplicity reasons.
 We could alternatively look it up from the resolver, allowing people to mock it and inject into it easier.

-#### Don't expect a per record Model Data
+#### Don't expect a per record Record Data

 Currently, the MD layer semantics mimics current ED's data storage, where data is stored per record in internalModels.
 You could alternatively do this using an app wide cache, like Orbit.js does, or